Love Overcomes Fear

 Meditations for Advent: 1.
 Moving Toward Joy

-Are you ready to celebrate Christmas? or is something missing this season?
-This has been a hard year on many fronts.
+Are you ready to celebrate Christmas?
+This year has been a hard year on many fronts.
 Many have suffered grievous losses.
-Hope and peace and joy may seem very far away.
+On top of record wildfires and hurricanes, our divided people coped with anxiety caused not only by the pandemic but also by protests and politics.
+Hope and peace and joy often seem very far away.

 So, before we dive into Scripture, a couple of questions:

 What brings you here?
 What is keeping you from experiencing joy?
 Is there an empty chair at the table? an empty space in your heart?
-Maybe you’re away from home, or you have no home—it was damaged or destroyed by hurricane or wildfire.
-Perhaps you have health or financial concerns.
+Are you alone this Christmas, with little to celebrate, little reason to decorate?

 It’s okay to mourn your loss.
 Your grief impacts you physically, psychologically, socially and spiritually.
 Build time in your daily schedule to take care of yourself on all fronts.
-Rest, exercise and spend time with people who lift your spirits.
-Build a moment of joy into every day.
+Rest, exercise and build a moment of joy into every day.
 These Advent meditations are designed to nourish you spiritually.

 The week’s study is divided into seven sections, which you may use as a time of daily meditation and reflection.
 Light a candle.
 Play Christmas music.
 Allow time for God to speak to your heart.
 You might like to keep a journal, jotting down your thoughts.
 As you read each passage of Scripture, ask yourself: